 2. Surgical markings

 Before surgery, Doctor Bernard draws on your skin with a surgical marker.
 You will be standing up while this happens.
-That is important, because when you lie down on the operating table, your skin and fat shifts due to gravity.
+That is important because when you lie down on the operating table, your skin and fat shift due to the effects of gravity.

 The markings help to plan your operation.
 Another benefit of drawing the markings while you are awake is that you can see where he plans to put your incisions.
 Doctor Bernard works with you to make sure your surgical scars are placed in the optimal position.
-If you have a preferred style of swimsuit or undergarments, you can bring them to your appointment so he can make sure your scars are hidden.
+If you have a preferred style of swimsuit or undergarments, you can bring them to your appointment so he can ensure your scars are well-hidden.

 3. General anesthesia

 Now you’re ready to enter the operating room.
 A highly trained anaesthetist places an IV into your arm.
-Sedative drugs are administered to make you feel sleepy.
+Sedative drugs are administered to induce sleepiness.
 As your body relaxes, you will drift off to sleep.
 You will have no memory or sensation of the surgery.

 Phase 2: Buttocks & Thigh Lifting